polyrhythm-project/polyrhythm-maps/composers/README.md

 Depending on the outcome:

 1. Create map document using Leaflet JS/CSS, using a CARTO basemap ([https://github.com/CartoDB/basemap-styles](https://github.com/CartoDB/basemap-styles)).
 Alternatively Stamen Designs or other OpenStreetMap-based basemap that allows use without API.
 2. Use existing GeoJSON data in `./composers-birth-death/data` to create new layer groups for each composer.
 Each layer group will include a styled birth and death markers, and a line connecting them.
+Will be stored in the `composers` directory.
 3. Test and implement Leaflet layer controls ([https://leafletjs.com/examples/layers-control/](https://leafletjs.com/examples/layers-control/)).
 These should:

 - display all composers on map load